nshkrdotcom/perimeter/docs/type_safe_metaprogramming_patterns.md

 end
 ```

-## Pattern 4: Boundary-Enforced Metaprogramming
+## Pattern 4: Perimeter-Enforced Metaprogramming

 ### Antipattern Avoided: Complex else Clauses in with

-Instead of complex error handling, we normalize at boundaries:
+Instead of complex error handling, we normalize at perimeters:

 ```elixir
 defmodule Jido.Workflow do